 There are plenty of museums throughout Old Town, and one favorite is the California Military History museum at 1119 Second Street.

 The museum was opened by Governor Pete Wilson in 1991 and is the official military museum and historical research center for the State of California.

 Nearby is the Wells Fargo museum.
-It is free as long as you make a reservation and offers plenty of stagecoaches and other artifacts from the financial institutions early days.
+It is free as long as you make a reservation and offers plenty of stagecoaches and other artifacts.
 In addition, for car buffs, the California Auto Museum on Second Street is sure to please the whole family with its collection of historic autos and memorabilia.

 This entire historic district offers a unique, one of a kind shopping experience that can’t be found anywhere else in the area.
 With over 100 shops, you are sure to find what you need.

 After a long day of shopping, you will find a variety of dining options sure to please all pallets scattered throughout the downtown district.
 Firehouse Restaurant is a themed eatery enjoyable by the whole family, with a selection of burgers and the usual fair.

 If a relaxed atmosphere is more your style, O’Malley’s Pub is an Irish-themed spot with authentic Irish dishes.
 Couples wanting a more intimate and hip experience will find Ten22 on Second Street a good choice.
 Old Train Espresso & Smoothie offers a quick energy charge on your shopping trip.

 Adjacent to Old Town Sacramento is the California State Railroad museum with a huge collection of trains.
 You can find just about any type of train from early steam engines to huge diesel locomotives.
 Plan on spending at least three hours exploring this wonderful museum.